-So this all boils down to the one fundamental issue, namely lack of proper feedback mechanisms within interconnected, yet different disciplinary systems that should have been brought into existence to assist civilians and the people of the world to follow a path which makes them contribute in an authentic way so that as well the individual as the collective benefit from a so called synergistic relationship rather then a relationship and power system founded upon abuse and exploitation.
+So this all boils down to the one fundamental issue, namely lack of proper feedback mechanisms within interconnected, yet different disciplinary systems that should have been brought into existence to assist civilians and the people of the world to follow a path which makes them contribute in an authentic way. so that as well the individual as the collective benefit from a so called synergistic relationship rather then a relationship and power system founded upon abuse and exploitation.
 This raises the question what a proper feedback mechanism is?

 ‘Systems without having a proper common sense around feedback mechanisms with the local, intermediate and greater environment are likely to go corrupt due to isolation.’

-Argumentation starts here; up to conversation if you find a way to meet me in person or join the intranet somehow or partake in the snack-deck.
+Argumentation starts here; up to conversation if you find a way to meet me in person, join the intranet somehow or partake in the snack-deck.

 This is due to the lack of proper communication with the neighbouring systems within the greater social and ecological fabric they are nested in.
-The Netherlands, as an example, is a highly individualised country that can show these properties of becoming corrupt due to the closeness of a particular household, group, gangs or nations.
+The Netherlands, as an example, is a highly individualised country that can show these properties of becoming corrupt due to the closeness nor exclusion of a particular household, group, gangs or nations.
 Gangs, for example, have an unique approach of initiating young children in Mexico or any other country which allows such ‘nested systems’ to evolve in a way that it creates too much negative externalities for the collective that are ‘neighbouring’ these nested systems.
 The higher the level of closeness like that can exist in cults as example, the higher the chances of some figure or figures within such nested system to go corrupt in some way or form.
 Which is highly dangerous since due to the isolation who intervenes in such a mess hole?
 That nested systems like a North-Korea go corrupt is psychologically speaking logical since power would be distributed among only a few agents within a nested system.
 Therefore, it is more likely one will get consumed by this high portion of the divided power depending upon what the maximum ‘power output’ of such a nested (social) system would be then.
 Ideas like the Trias politica in which there exist contra-powers work in reality to prevent such a concentration of power.
 Without such a counterbalance of powers it is more likely that societies lead to dysfunction and dystopia depending on the leaders integrity and the severity of the challenges they face if a society chooses to adopt a traditional FORK.
 It might be interesting to research how the performances of (sociocultural) nested systems can be compared to more open types of sociocultural systems that are cooperating among each other somehow within different kinds of ‘fitness landscapes‘.
-A fully nested system would not be possible to exist due to the principle of thermodynamics in which even castles in the sky are inclined to fall or crack during for example a nuclear disaster.
+A fully nested system would not be possible to exist due to the principle of thermodynamics in which even energetic ‘castles in the sky’ are inclined to fall or crack during for example a nuclear disaster.
 To test such a rule of thumb by using systems modelling, simulations or mere observation in practical life one could see such cracks within contemporary society.
-Bare with me the terminology I use since I am trying to write what I know about system thinking and theory in sort of a simple way.
-A fitness landscape is according to my understanding the ‘setting, atmosphere or stage upon which there exist a potential of possible organisational forms and modes of being of finding a ‘fit’ so to speak with the existing architecture of such a landscape or setting.
+Bare with me the terminology I use since I am trying to write what I know about system thinking and theory in a relative simple way.
+A fitness landscape is according to my understanding the ‘setting, atmosphere or stage upon which there exist a potential of possible organisational forms and modes of being and finding a ‘fit’ so to speak with the existing architecture of such a landscape or setting.
 Simulations of such complex social systems could be made on computers today so the battle of the systems, more prevalent then ever today, could be simulated first in local cultural complexities before extremists or waves of radicals and fundamentalist folks reign over Europe to simulate that for real.
 When we finally have the technological instruments to enhance an already existing cognitive understanding of a certain truth, then this can be amplified into a deeper understanding to gain more insight into complex phenomena.
-It would be an absolute tragedy if again the acceleration of technological advances will result in a fall of civilisations shown in history before.
+It would be tragic if again the acceleration of technological advances will result in a fall of civilisations shown in history before.

 Doing some form of comparative analyse upon the qualities of each socioeconomic system possible or perhaps even finding a hybrid type of organisation by which members feel at home at a particular organisational setting.
 This then could co-exist among the other flavors of organisation if the different forms serve the process of defining a continual evolutionary goal for the organisation.
 For example, the ‘mission statement’ of this website is one of those definitions of an evolutionary goal.
 However, it is only slightly changed in description over the past 6 a 8 years that I have lived this mission or evolutionary goal for my own personal and spiritual development.
 My example could also be called my ‘strong north’ or better said my ‘natural inclination’ and the values that can be typified by living that state of being by which you can feel being oneself despite and amidst all the hate one can get from ones environment by being honest and true to oneself in all aspects.
 This level of self-acceptance leads to self-love, which can then lead to many fulfilling and rich relationships by which there is already a common ground of self-love to build an (intimate) relationship from.